henrybear327/Gitbook_Tutorial/Linux/Diff/English_version_for_Gary.md

-# diff tutorial
+# `diff` tutorial

 Instead of doing a manual comparasion between the sample output and your program's output, you can use a great tool called `diff` to help you.

-But before we start, let's take a look at how to save the output into a file.
+Before we start, let's learn to save the output into a file first.

 ### Method one: redirection